 Students obtaining excellent results can participate in tracks which are broadening as well as deepening bachelor related programmes.
-The Bachelor Honours Programme is mainly broadening, since content outside one's normal study programme will be taught.
+The bachelor Honours Programme is mainly broadening, since content outside one's normal study programme will be taught in a constellation of students from different bachelor programmes.
 The STAR-programme is a programme in which content of one's own study programme are taught more in depth.